icosa-foundation/open-brush-docs/user-guide/platform-and-device-support.md

 Passthrough can also be used in [multiplayer rooms](multiplayer.md#passthrough-rooms).
 Each participant sees their own camera view behind the shared Open Brush scene.

+#### Passthrough scene alignment

+Open Brush locks scene movement by default when you enter the Passthrough environment so an accidental world-grab does not move the sketch away from the physical surroundings.

+Open the Environment popup while Passthrough is selected to use its scene controls:

+1. **Lock Scene Transform** prevents or allows world-grab movement.
+2. **Reset Scene Transform** restores the scene's original position, rotation and scale.

+Locking the transform only prevents movement inside Open Brush.
+Headset tracking and room setup still determine how accurately virtual content remains aligned with the physical space.

 #### Passthrough boundary behaviour

 On supported Meta Quest builds, Open Brush asks the headset to suppress its boundary display while the Passthrough environment is active and restores the normal boundary behaviour after leaving that environment.
 Passthrough does not remove the need to keep the physical play area clear.